Football in Argentina: Early 20th. century

 The most successful and admired team of this early period was Alumni, founded by graduates and students of Watson Hutton's English High School.
 Like all of the early clubs, it was composed mainly of British players.

 Towards the end of the 19th century, the game became increasingly popular amongst other European immigrants, especially Italians.

-Most of the early clubs had a policy of excluding the local creole population.
-The backlash against this policy at Quilmes Athletic Club resulted in the formation of Argentino de Quilmes in 1899, the first of many Argentine clubs for Argentine players.
-The name Argentino or Argentinos has remained popular in Argentine football.
-The most famous team with the name is Argentinos Juniors who won the Copa Libertadores in 1985.

-British football clubs tours over South America contributed to the spread and develop of football in Argentina during the first years of the 20th century.
-The first club to tour on the country was Southampton F.C. in 1904 who were captained by George Molyneaux.
-They beat the Buenos Aires High School Alumni team 3-0 with Molyneaux remarking 'how far the Argentines were ahead of their European counterparts in France and Denmark.'
-Several other teams came afterwards (mainly from England although some Scotland clubs also visited South America) until 1929 with Chelsea F.C. being the last team to tour.
+British football clubs tours of South America contributed to the spread and development of football in Argentina during the first years of the 20th century.
+The first club to tour the country was Southampton F.C. in 1904, who were captained by George Molyneaux.
+They beat the Buenos Aires High School Alumni team 3-0 with Molyneaux remarking on 'how far the Argentines were ahead of their European counterparts in France and Denmark.'
+Several other teams came afterwards (mainly from England although some Scottish clubs also visited South America), until 1929 with Chelsea F.C. being the last team to tour.

-British teams were considered the best in the world by then, and some of them served as inspiration to establish football clubs in Argentina, helped by the immigration of British citizens that had arrived to work for British companies (mostly in railway construction).
-Belgrano A.C., Rosario A.C., Alumni and Quilmes are some examples of clubs established by British immigrants to South America.